Sommet pour un nouveau pacte financier mondial - 22 et 23 juin 2023 - Paris - Palais Brongniart

 FAQ

-Where will the Summit be held ?
+Where was the Summit held?